 - Associate Dean of the Faculty or Associate Dean of the College- issues on copying for classroom use, student rights, grant applications, student/faculty research

-- VP for Information Management or designated IT professional staff member–Agent for notification of infringement on college owned servers, file sharing.
+- VP for Information Technology Services or designated ITS professional staff member–Agent for notification of infringement on college owned servers, file sharing.

 Existing policies to be linked under Guidelines and Resources